maaalx/ilc-0.1/README.md

 # ilc-0.1
-international library of cannabies
+International Library of Cannabinoids system

+1-
-change you localhost info in db.php to connect you host with DB
+Modify the db.php file to connect you host with Database make sure the right DB name and host name on db.php

-users :
+2-
+index.php the homepage file

+3-
-Admin
+Admin User
+Username :
 admin@gmail.com
-admin
-maaalx@hotmail.com
-admin

-Patient :
-aa@gmail.com
-admin
-p@gmail.com
-admin

-Doctor :
+Password :
-amit@gmail.com
-admin
-jj@gmail.com
-admin
-prasa@gmail.com
-admin
-fufufi@asorent.com
-Mn123456

-Researcher
-a@gmail.com
-admin
-r@gmail.com
 admin